Addressing calls to unify Rio Tinto’s dual-listed companies structure

-Benefits of a dual-listed company structure
+Benefits of a dual-listed companies structure

 We operate under a dual-listed companies (DLC) structure.
 Rio Tinto plc is incorporated in the UK and listed on the London Stock Exchange with ADRs listed on the New York Stock Exchange, and Rio Tinto Limited is incorporated in Australia and listed on the Australian Securities Exchange.